 I’ve done a lot of past life regression work with Brian Weiss’ video, and I recommend it to others all the time.
 I’ve personally experienced incredible results, and I’ve seen it work for others as well.

 For me, every experience of it was very different; and I found that asking specific questions beforehand (with the intention to heal those aspects) is most effective.
-I’ve seen past lives; I’ve seen repressed childhood memories surface; I’ve gotten messages from deceased family members; I’ve accessed spiritual realms; and I was once given a symbolic message that, with a little digging, uncovered a huge aspect of my childhood that I wasn’t aware of… In my experience, when used correctly, with the proper intentions, it’s a wonderful tool!
+I’ve seen past lives; I’ve seen repressed childhood memories surface; I’ve gotten messages from deceased family members; I’ve accessed spiritual realms; and I was once given a symbolic message that, with a little digging, uncovered a huge aspect of my childhood that I wasn’t aware of.
+In my experience, when used correctly, with the proper intentions, it’s a wonderful tool!

 - Once something is initiated (visions, emotional experiences, memories…), I follow the experience fully and tune out the guided words completely.
 If something is offered, then I try to allow as much of it as I can, without cutting off the experience to follow the meditation.
 I have to let go of control, and get out of the driver’s seat as much as possible, for the more authentic experiences.